 - Member for Gippsland, Darren Chester MP, Minister for Veterans and Defence Personnel

 Click here to find out more about The Nationals Federal Parliamentary team.

 Our base and heart is in rural Victoria, its regional towns and its cities.
 Our first priority is, and always has been, to the people to live and work in these communities.
-Peter Ryan leads The Nationals and the Victorian Parliamentary team, ensuring country Victoria is put first in our State Parliament.
+Peter Walsh leads The Nationals and the Victorian Parliamentary team, ensuring country Victoria is put first in our State Parliament.